 Failing to bring proper paperwork could result in your pet being detained or quarantined upon arriving in your host country, so make an extra copy of all documentation.

 Also see: Traveling with Pets

 Once in your host country, you may want to relax and start to settle in, but there are still a few more things to take care of.
-Before you get too comfortable, make sure to complete this post-moving abroad checklist:
+Before you get too comfortable, complete this post-moving abroad checklist.

 Set a Budget

-Living abroad can be expensive, so take some time to put together rough estimates of your monthly expenses and ensure that the lifestyle that you expect to live and the lifestyle that you can afford to live end up being the same.
-Use a cost of living comparison tool as a benchmark to identify the expected change in pricing for housing, food, entertainment, etc.
+Living abroad can be expensive, so take some time to put together rough estimates of your monthly expenses and ensure that the lifestyle you expect and the lifestyle you can afford will be the same.
+Research the cost of living abroad to identify the expected change in pricing for housing, food, entertainment, etc.

 Get Some Local Currency